Students planning to graduate should petition during the term in which they will complete all requirements.

 Students may petition in their SIS Portal by clicking on the Academic Records tile and then selecting Petition to Graduate from the menu bar on the left.

-- IGETC and CSU GE-Breadth: If you are requesting transfer certification, you may petition through your SIS Portal.
-If you are confident that you meet all the requirements for IGETC or CSUGE, you may request for counseling faculty to review for approval Online.
+• IGETC and CSU GE-Breadth: If you are requesting transfer certification, you may petition through your SIS Portal.
+If you are transferring to a UC or CSU campus and are confident you meet all the requirements for IGETC or CSUGE, you may request our counseling faculty to review and certify you Online.

 In your SIS Portal click on Academic Records tile, select Petition to Graduate in the menu bar, and verify that your program, degree and/or certificate are correct.
 Should you need assistance ask your counselor.